TheSharkKing/MarrowSDK/README.md

 # MarrowSDK

-To Setup the SDK, check out [the wiki](https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup).
+To set up the SDK, check out [the wiki](https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup).

 # Changelog

+For the full changelog, see [CHANGELOG.md](./CHANGELOG.md).

 ## [1.2.0]